The Top 10 Sunscreen Myths, Debunked

 With so many sunscreen formulas on store shelves, it's easy to get burned by bad information.
 Here's your guide to buying, applying, and not frying.

 Back when the Beach Boys were first surfing radio airwaves, stores sold only one type of sunscreen: the greasy white goop that reeked of chemical coconut.
 It wasn't pleasant, but it wasn't complicated either.

 Since then, the tide has turned.
-As research sheds new light on the dangers of sun exposure -- and 2 million Americans continue to develop skin cancer every year -- sunscreen manufacturers have raced to introduce an ever-growing array of protective products.
+As research sheds new light on the dangers of sun exposure – and 2 million Americans continue to develop skin cancer every year – and the FDA has put new regulations in place to improve the quality of sunscreen, sunscreen manufacturers have raced to introduce an ever-growing array of protective products.
 Now consumers are left puzzling the intricacies of the ultraviolet bandwidth, sorting through enough chemicals to fill a periodic table, and choosing among sunscreens in forms ranging from sprays to wipes.

 Are you at risk for a solar slipup?
 Read on as leading dermatologists dispel the top misconceptions.

 At some point over the years, you've probably heard that 80 percent of a person's sun exposure occurs during childhood.
 That might leave you wondering whether there's any point in protecting skin now.
 Wonder no more—that stat has been soundly debunked.